Skip to main content

 Concrete Densification

 Concrete is a critical building material in many structures that house commercial, industrial, and institutional operations.
 The longevity of concrete surfaces must be maximized, especially those that encounter high traffic, such as concrete floors.
-Concrete densifiers help to prolong the life of concrete surfaces as densification increases abrasion resistance and reduces permeability to liquids that may cause staining, corrosion, or mold growth.
-Polished concrete may also benefit from densifiers by gaining sheen from a more dense, uniform surface after polishing.
+Concrete densifiers help prolong the life of concrete surfaces as densification increases abrasion resistance and reduces permeability to liquids that may cause staining, corrosion, or mold growth.
+Polished concrete may also benefit from densifiers by gaining sheen from a denser, more uniform surface after polishing.

 Concrete 101